MinhL4m/let-s-call/README.md

   - Send and receive message from all user in the room: Done
     - Text: Done
     - Image + file: Firebase Storage are incosideration
-  - Load old file: Not implement
+  - Load old messages: Done -> old message old onscroll

 - Video call (WebRTC):